 Self-employment can provide a realistic alternative career if your circumstances make it difficult to find or hold onto a job.
-The flexibility and wide range of choices make it possible for anyone to set up on their own.
+The flexibility makes it possible for anyone to set up on their own.
 Single parents, people with disabilities, the unemployed and ex-offenders are often able to support themselves without the need for benefits.
-However, it is worth pointing out that it is not a good idea to see this as a reliable method of clearing existing debt.